USS California (BB-44): Service history

-Pre-war service
+Prewar service

 California's keel was laid down on 25 October 1916 at the Mare Island Naval Shipyard in Vallejo, California.
 Work was halted for a short time during World War I while the shipyard focused on outfitting smaller craft.
 She was launched 20 November 1919 and commissioned on 10 August 1921.
 On entering service, she joined the Battle Fleet, serving as its flagship.
 For the duration of her peacetime career, California was occupied with routine training exercises, including joint Army-Navy maneuvers and the annual fleet problems.
 On the night of 11 November 1924, Lieutenant Dixie Kiefer took off from the ship, the first night aircraft launch in history.
 Further experimentation with aircraft continued in early 1925, when the ships of the Battle Fleet received a squadron of Curtiss TS-1 floatplanes on 31 March.
 In mid-1925, the Battle Fleet crossed the Pacific Ocean on a goodwill cruise to Australia and New Zealand; on the way, the ships stopped in Pago Pago, American Samoa.
 California underwent a refit at the Puget Sound Navy Yard at Bremerton, Washington later that year.

 In 1926, California had an aircraft catapult installed on one of her main battery turrets, and she carried up to three Vought UO-1 floatplanes.
 She participated in a naval review for President Calvin Coolidge held off Hampton Roads, Virginia on 4 June 1927.
 In late 1929 and early 1930, the ship received a new battery of eight 5 in/25 cal guns on anti-aircraft mounts in place of the old 3-inch guns.
 She took part in Fleet Problem X, conducted in the Caribbean Sea, from 10 to 15 March 1930.
 Fleet Problem XI followed, again in the Caribbean, from 14 to 18 April.
 After the conclusion of the exercises, California steamed north to New York City, thereafter joining a naval review for President Herbert Hoover off the Virginia Capes on 20 May.
 The ship then returned to the Pacific and after arriving, visited Port Angeles, Washington from 7 to 11 July.
 She operated off Puget Sound through 11 August before steaming south to San Francisco, where she stayed from 17 to 24 August.
 In early 1931, she and the rest of the Battle Fleet steamed south to the Panama Canal zone.